 All Myths Are True: In-universe, Zonama Sekot.
 There are many legends about the wandering, living planet.
 Danni Quee says, "Every astronomer who's worked the Outer Rim knows about Zonama Sekot.
 They know it doesn't exist, for starters."

 All There in the Manual: "The Apprentice" and "Ylesia" are akin to missing chapters belonging to Dark Journey and Destiny's Way respectively.
-It is much more jarring in the case of the former.

 They also have similarities to the Tyranids and Zerg (extragalactic invaders with organic technology), the Dark Eldar (aliens with a religion centered on pain and death) and the Drow elves (highly organized and intelligent race of fanatical villains who are also prone to infighting).